 Dog Crate Training Tips

 Beyond professional pet training classes, crate training is essential for puppies that are not housebroken.
-In addition to the thorough information available in the Puppy Head Start class, and our Crate Training DVD/VHS, here are some tips to get you started at home:
+Here are some tips to get you started at home:

 - Encourage your dog to get in there and sniff around.
 With the crate door open, toss toys or treats inside to get your dog to enter.
 Keep doing this until he will enter and exit the crate without reluctance.
 This process could take minutes, hours or days.
 Be patient and your dog will get the hang of it.